deadlyunicorn/deadlyunicorn/README.md

 ## Hi there 🦄
 My name is Alexander Petrache and I am a Software Developer.
 I have experience with a variety of technologies.
 The ones I am more fluent in are Flutter, React.js, Typescript, Node.js, MongoDB.

 I occasionally create my own designs using Figma.
-I am also interested in Cyber Security ( deadlyunicorn is my reserved nickname for the future ).
+I am also interested in Cyber Security ( deadlyunicorn is reserved for the future ).

 ### Fun Facts